oligus/jad/docs/mapping.md

 ## Mapping

 JAD needs to know what resource belongs to what entity so a mapping is required before you can use JAD.
-There are three different types of mapping options available:

-* AnnotationMapper
-* ArrayMapper (deprecated)
-* AutoMapper (deprecated)

-Note that ArrayMapper and AutoMapper are deprecated and will be removed in future versions of JAD.

 ### AnnotationMapper